 1. Forward Triangular Merger

 A forward triangular merger is an indirect merger where a subsidiary of the purchasing company completes the acquisition on behalf of its parent company.
 The subsidiary company acquires all the assets and liabilities of the target company.
 The acquired company then becomes a fully owned subsidiary of the purchasing entity.
-After the acquisition, the target company liquidates, and the buyer becomes the sole shareholder of the combined entity.
+After the acquisition, the target company is liquidated, and the buyer becomes the sole shareholder of the combined entity.

 Pros and Cons of a Forward Triangular Merger

-One of the reasons why buyers prefer a forward triangular merger is that it gives them more flexibility in terms of purchasing the stock of the target company.
+One of the reasons why buyers prefer a forward triangular merger is that it gives them more flexibility in terms of purchasing the target company.
 Buyers can use a combination of both cash and stock.
 Half of the consideration used to pay the target company’s shareholders must be at least 50% stock of the acquirer.
 If the consideration for the transaction was 100% cash, it would make the transaction taxable.

 2. Reverse Triangular Merger